METEO 3 Lesson 5 Images

 Text description of the Doppler and Dual Polarization Radar image.

 The image features a stylized representation of weather elements against a backdrop of a lightly clouded blue sky.
-In the lower-left corner, there is a wireframe sphere with a hexagonal pattern, resembling a soccer ball.
-A black line originates from this sphere and extends to the right, terminating at an arrow inside a circular magnified area.
-This magnified area displays three types of precipitation: snow, hail, and rain.
-Each type is depicted with a symbol and accompanied by a small navy blue line.
+In the lower-left corner, there is a wireframe sphere with a hexagonal pattern, representing a radar.
+A black line originates from this sphere and extends outward from the radar, terminating at an arrow inside a circular magnified area.
+A wavy horizontal blue line follows the black arrow and signifies the radar beams coming from the radar.
+The circular magnified area displays three types of precipitation: snow, hail, and rain.
+Each type is depicted with a symbol and accompanied by a small navy blue line to highlight the relative diameter of each precipitation type.
 The snow is illustrated with a snowflake above the line, the hail with a gray cloud-like shape, and a semicircle for the rain.
 The background consists of soft, blurred clouds.

 Credit: National Weather Service